 By assuming that all things are made of elementary waves, and by using equations of quantum mechanics to study the dynamics of these waves, physicists have been incredibly successful in explaining a very large range of weird experimental observations.
 This simply makes quantum mechanics the most tested and yet not refuted theory science has ever produced.
 And its applications to technologies are overwhelming!
 In particular, the invention of the transistor, which has then led to the explosion of new electronic and telecommunication technologies, has been the result of the understanding of quantum mechanics.
-Here’s Michael Mosley’s explanation of the role of this invention in an extract from The Story of Science: What is the World made of hosted by Michael Mosley.

 What a crazy world our world seems to be!
 You’re probably deeply confused.
 I know I am.
 Let me reassure you by a few more quotes by Nobel prize winners: